ErikEJ/erikej.github.io/_posts/2026-04-20-sqlprojects-schemacompare.md

 ---
 layout: post
-title:  "Visual Schema Compare for SDK Style SQL Database Projects in Visual Studio"
+title:  "Visual Schema Compare for SDK Style SQL Database Projects in Visual Studio and SSMS"
 image: https://raw.githubusercontent.com/ErikEJ/SQLProjectPowerTools/main/img/SchemaCompare.png
-date:   2026-03-05 18:28:49 +0100
+date:   2026-04-20 18:28:49 +0100
 categories: dotnet dacfx sqlserver ssms visualstudio
 ---
 Keeping your SQL database project in sync with a live database is one of the most common — and most tedious — challenges in database development.
 If you have ever manually compared `CREATE TABLE` scripts line by line, or tried to figure out which stored procedures drifted out of sync between your source code and development or production environments, **Visual Schema Compare** was built for you.